mehroz1/PHPCrawl/README.md

 I have also **disabled** **verify_peer and verify_peer_name** by default while creating stream context on **line 557** of **PHPCrawl/libs/PHPCrawlerHTTPRequest.class.php**

-I will be releasing the 0.84rc1 soon.
+I will be releasing the **0.84rc1** soon.

-For now my focus on fixing any errors or bugs that might occur on PHP 8 and decreasing the average time taken to crawl a single url.
+Right now, my focus is on fixing any errors or bugs that might occur on PHP 8 and decreasing the average time taken to crawl a single url.

 Link to original repository of PHPCrawl: https://sourceforge.net/projects/phpcrawl/